What is Vedic Mathematics? History, Benefits, Sutras

 One other thing is that this methodology promotes human’s natural way of logical thinking.
 Once a technique is understood, you will agree that it is the possibly logical way of solving a problem.
 This is why Vedic Maths work.

-ALLEN IntelliBrain provides ALLEN IntelliBrain Vedic Maths lessons, one of the best Vedic Maths programmes, to kids in grades 1 through 8 (& above).
+ALLEN IntelliBrain provides Vedic maths lessons, one of the best Vedic Maths programs, to kids in grades 1 through 8 (& above).

-IntelliBrain’s Childhood & Pedagogy experts promise that this two-month course will impart all of the benefits of learning Vedic Mathematics.
+IntelliBrain’s Childhood & Pedagogy experts promise that this 2-4 month course will impart all of the benefits of learning Vedic Mathematics.

 IntelliBrain’s skilled early childhood educators ensure that students get the most out of this curriculum: